 What could be deduced from the above is that so massive was the assignment of planning and building the Dome of the Rock that no more than some planning and preparation moves could be executed between 65/684 and 73/692.
-The construction of that which was not critical by any means, and which could only dissipate the government's inadequate resources, was definitely placed somewhere at the bottom of the hierarchy of the Caliph 'Abd al-Malik's pressing priorities.
-Additionally, in financial terms 'Abd al-Malik was an exceptionally prudent and tightfisted person, so much so that he was nicknamed 'the Stone Oozing' (Rashu al-haiar).31 'Abd al-Malik is reported to have exhausted seven years' revenue from Egypt on building the Dome of the Rock alone, 32 instructing the men in charge to spend money lavishly.33 This is maybe correct, but to embark on doing something like that under the circumstances described above was totally unfeasible and imprudent a thing to do.
+The construction of that which was not critical by any means, and which could only dissipate the government's inadequate resources, was definitely placed somewhere at the bottom of the hierarchy of the caliph 'Abd al-Malik's pressing priorities.
+Additionally, in financial terms, 'Abd al-Malik was an exceptionally prudent and tightfisted person, so much so that he was nicknamed 'the Stone Oozing' (rashh al-hajar).
+(Al-Baladhuri, 1996) 'Abd al-Malik is reported to have exhausted seven years' revenue from Egypt on building the Dome of the Rock alone, (Duncan, 1972) instructing the men in charge to spend money lavishly.
+(Elad, 1992)

+This is maybe correct, but to embark on doing something like that under the circumstances described above was totally unfeasible and imprudent a thing to do.
 'Abd al-Malik must have sought out to build the Dome of the Rock at some other time, under more favorable conditions.
-Besides, the latter probability appeared to be more consistent with 'Abd al-Malik's character, mentality and his ways of doing things rather than the former one, i.e. building the Dome of the Rock in extremely difficult and trying times.
+Besides, the latter probability appeared to be more consistent with 'Abd al-Malik's character, mentality and his ways of doing things, rather then the former one, i.e. building the Dome of the Rock in extremely difficult and trying times.